bestape/alchemy/README.md

 <summary>how</summary>

-The non-halting property of a right triangle diagonal is not limited to the diagonal.
+I posit: the non-halting property of a right triangle diagonal is not limited to the diagonal.

+* The finite continued fractions can be defined as the Pythagorean triples.

 By removing the orthogonal lengths of a right triangle from its diagonal, the remaining value is the non-halting part.